Table of Contents

 A Delaware Corporation is a prominent type of legal entity incorporated in Delaware, regardless of where the firm’s headquarters are located.
 This type of business entity can operate business not only in the US but also all over the world, namely 50 states in the US and more than 100 countries.

-Furthermore, A Delaware Corporation can also engage into contracts, conduct business, purchase and sell property, can sue and be sued in its own name.
+Furthermore, A Delaware Corporation can also engage in contracts, conduct business, purchase and sell property, can sue and be sued in its name.
 It is also personally liable for any arising debts or obligations.
 That corporation’s shareholders will have no personal liability that goes beyond their capital contributions.